You've got a brand-new baby. Now what? Here's some help as you get to know your little one.

-Crying.
+- Crying.
 This is how newborns communicate.
-Cries can mean, "I'm hungry," "I have a wet diaper," or "I want to be held."
+Cries can mean, "I'm hungry," "I have a wet diaper," "I am tired," or "I want to be held."
 You'll learn your baby's cries and how to respond to them.

-Newborns can pause between breaths.
+- Newborns can pause between breaths, breathe rapidly and then normally for intermittent periods.
 Short pauses are OK.

 Some of these movements are also normal:

-They curl their toes when you tickle the bottom of their foot, or grab onto your finger.
+- They curl their toes when you tickle the bottom of their foot.

 Your Baby's Development This Week